ubinexus/sonic-utilities/doc/Command-Reference.md

 Go Back To [Beginning of the document](#) or [Beginning of this section](#NTP)

 # PFC Watchdog Commands
-Detailed description of the PFC Watchdog could be fount on the [this wiki page](https://github.com/sonic-net/SONiC/wiki/PFC-Watchdog)
+Detailed description of the PFC Watchdog can be found on [this wiki page](https://github.com/sonic-net/SONiC/wiki/PFC-Watchdog)

 **config pfcwd start \<arguments\>**